music-encoding/guidelines/_guidelines-v4/06-neumes/04-neumesexamples.md

 In addition to {% include link elem="neume" %} and {% include link elem="nc" %} the following elements are also frequently used in the MEI Neumes Module: {% include link elem="custos" %}, {% include link elem="episema" %}, {% include link elem="hispanTick" %}, {% include link elem="liquescent" %}, {% include link elem="ncGrp" %}, {% include link elem="oriscus" %}, {% include link elem="quilisma" %}, {% include link elem="signifLet" %}, {% include link elem="strophicus" %}.
 Note that there are many other elements such as Editorial and Metadata elements that are not specific to Neumes and are not listed here.

 {% include link elem="custos" %}: to indicate a symbol placed at the end of a line of music to indicate the first note of the next line.
 Sometimes called a "direct" (see MEI encoding of {% include link elem="custos" %} below).
+Nota bene: the custos is an element that is encoded inside the syllable element.

 <!-- {% include link elem="mdiv" %}: to indicate pause between neumes
 {% include figure img="modules/neumes/division.png" %} -->